Walkthrough · article 08 of 24

 Missing a day is one of the most common scenarios in real shop life.
 The kitchen was slammed, the till broke, you closed late and forgot.
 Backdating recovers all of this — you can jump to any past date and log entries against it as if you'd done it that night.

-01 How to backdate
+01 How do I backdate an entry?

 1. 1